diefenbach/django-lfs/docs/developer/howtos/how_to_add_own_payment_methods.rst

 Create the class
 ----------------

-Create a class which inherits from ``lfs.plugins.PaymentMethod``:
+Create a class which inherits from ``lfs.plugins.PaymentMethodProcessor``:

 .. code-block:: python

-    from lfs.plugins import PaymentMethod
+    from lfs.plugins import PaymentMethodProcessor

-    class MyPaymentMethod(PaymentMethod):
+    class MyPaymentMethodProcessor(PaymentMethodProcessor):
         pass